alphagov/forms/research/YYYY-MM-DD-template2.md

 ## Aims
 - Aims here

-## Users
+## Participants
-- Type of users
+- Type of participants
-- Number of users
+- Number of participants

 ## Methodology
 - Research methods used